Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 * Data storage tiering: recent data kept in memory and historical data kept in a cost-optimized storage
 * Built-in time series analytics functions (helps you identify patterns in your data in near real-time)
 * Encryption in transit and at rest
 * Use cases: IoT apps, operational applications, real-time analytics, ...

-### DMS

-> DMS: Database Migration Service

-* Quickly and securely migrate databases to AWS, resilient, self healing
-* The source database remains available during the migration
-* Supports:
-  * Homogeneous migrations: ex Oracle to Oracle
-  * Heterogeneous migrations: ex Microsoft SQL Server to Aurora

 ## Serverless

+* With serverless there are **no instances** to manage
+* You don’t need to provision hardware
+* There is no management of operating systems or software
+* Capacity provisioning and patching is handled automatically
+* Provides automatic scaling and high availability
+* Can be very cheap!

+!!! example

     * AWS Lambda
     * DynamoDB
     * AWS Cognito
     * AWS API Gateway
     * Amazon S3
     * AWS SNS & SQS
     * AWS Kinesis Data Firehose
     * Aurora Serverless
     * Step Functions
     * Fargate

 ### AWS Lambda